Bitcoin was the first crypto to ever be invented, all other cryptos are known as altcoins, or "alternative coins".

 Multiple transactions combined in one to increase efficiency and decrease fees.

-A drop in a Crypto price to fool investors, or "bears", into thinking it will be dropping, when the price actually goes higher up.
+A drop in an asset (crypto or otherwise) price to fool investors, or "bears", into thinking it will be dropping, when the price actually goes higher up.

 The original Bitcoin wallet that is considerd to be one of the safest wallets available.